momentohq/client-sdk-javascript/examples/fastly-compute/README.md

 ## Getting Started

 1. Create a Momento cache and corresponding fine-grained access token in the [Momento Console](https://console.gomomento.com/).
-Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on creating a cache and auth token.
+Check out the [getting started](https://docs.momentohq.com/getting-started) guide for more information on creating a cache and API key.

 2. Sign into the [Fastly console](https://manage.fastly.com/account/company) and [create a user API token](https://docs.fastly.com/en/guides/using-api-tokens#creating-api-tokens).
 Make sure to copy it for the next step.